Skip to content

 robot_controller = RobotController(

-use_right_leader=use_leaders and use_right,
+use_right_leader=interface.uses_leaders and use_right,

-use_left_leader=use_leaders and use_left,
+use_left_leader=interface.uses_leaders and use_left,

 use_right_follower=use_right,